 Saturday, November 11, 2023

-The Boche 77 at the Bellefonte Courthouse and W. Harrison Walker
+The German 77 at the Bellefonte Courthouse and W. Harrison Walker

 Photo Retrieved From: Pennsylvania Newspaper Archive

-The following year, Armistice Day was established by President Woodrow Wilson as a day to remember those who had served and lost their lives in WWI.
-As part of this remembrance, monuments and statues were erected in communities large and small across the country.
+The following year, Armistice Day was established by President Woodrow Wilson as a day to celebrate the peace that followed the end of the war and honor those who had served.
+As part of this remembrance, monuments and statues were erected in towns and cities across the country.
 Some of these dedications were comprised of military equipment captured from the enemy on the battlefields of Europe.

 Tuesday, October 31, 2023